 7.5 What about adjustments?

 When, after HMRC has allowed deferment, it is found that more was payable on the entry we will normally adjust your deferment account before the Direct Debit day on which you pay.
 Where this is not possible, you must pay the balance immediately.

 When, on the other hand, it is found that less was payable, we will again normally adjust your deferment account before the Direct Debit day.
 Where this is not possible, customs will repay the amount over declared on, or soon after, the payment day.

 You should notify the port of entry (as quoted on your DD1723 statement) if any adjustment action is required, as all original source data is held there and not in the CDO.
 Alternatively, you should contact the forwarding agent responsible for entering the goods on your behalf.

-However, HMRC do not normally repay over declared VAT to VAT registered traders.
-We expect importers and owners to recover the amount on their next VAT returns, subject to the normal rules governing the deduction of input tax.
+However, HMRC does not normally repay overdeclared VAT to VAT-registered traders.
+We expect importers and owners to recover the amount on their next VAT Returns, subject to the normal rules governing the deduction of input tax.
 Please read Notice 702 for further information.
 This covers our position on VAT in more detail.

 8. Authorising your agent